PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 the graph lens and related sparsity theme extend to emerging ideas for improving or replacing MLPs, from MoEs to sparse memory layers.
 For instance, Meta's recent [paper](https://arxiv.org/pdf/2510.15103) replaces dense MLPs with sparse, selectively updateable memory, a promising step towards the longstanding challenge of continual learning.
-On a personal note, I am a big fan of sparsity due to its deep mathematical underpinnings, potential for algorithmic efficiency, and connections to biological intelligence.
+On a personal note, I'm deeply interested in sparsity due to its potential for algorithmic efficiency, connections to biological intelligence, and deep mathematical underpinnings.
 I believe sparsity research will play a significant role in AI breakthroughs over the coming years.

 The core takeaway we hope to leave readers with is: reasoning about transformers through a graph